 - Export-StartLayout -path C:\temp\StartMenu.xml

-- A StartMenu.xml is generated in the specified directory
+- A StartMenu.xml file is generated in the specified directory

 - Application links are using the DesktopApplicationLinkPath